 Brief interventions delivered to support behaviour change (additional training will be provided to pharmacists).

-Four week supply of tirzepatide (Mounjaro®) medication provided (where clinically appropriate) alongside counselling and advice.
+Four-week supply of tirzepatide (Mounjaro®) medication provided (where clinically appropriate) alongside counselling and advice.

-Eligible patients will begin weight loss journey (for those patients who are not eligible or where treatment has not been deemed to be suitable under this service specification, they will be supported with relevant lifestyle advice where appropriate and referred back to their GP to discuss alternative options if applicable).

 Follow-up appointments during 12 months treatment period (carried out in-person with pharmacist once every four weeks for up to 12 months, or for the maximum tolerated treatment period):